"In all my experience I have never known a place so vital to morale as Talbot House."

 It was in these circumstances that the 6th division of the British army rented the residence of the Coevoet family, which was rebuilt into a club house open to all soldiers by chaplain Philip "Tubby" Clayton.
 For many, this place became their home away from home.
 "An oasis of serenity in a world gone mad", is probably the best way to describe The Old House.

-Any other accommodation might well be situated near a historical monument or provide a great view onto one, but staying in Talbot House means becoming a part of it.
-Is there a better way to relive the past?
+Many other accommodations might well be situated near a historic site or provide a great view onto one, but staying at Talbot House means becoming part of its history. is there a better way to relive the past and touch history?